 > 200 lbs = 13 m²

-You can choose the trainer kite option in our kiteboarding calculator to check what's the best kite size for you.
+You can choose the trainer kite option in our kiteboarding calculator to check what's the best kite size is for you.

 Kiteboarding board size

 The kiteboarding calculator will help you to choose the board size according to your weight and three basic wind conditions.
 However, you need to remember that the board size choice is a more complicated task.
-Those are all factors which should be taken into account:
+Those are all factors that should be taken into account:

-- Weight of kiteboarder - the most basic parameter, used as a reference point.
+- Weight of kiteboarder - the most basic parameter used as a reference point.